katzer/cordova-plugin-printer/README.md

 The method takes a string or a HTML DOM node.
 Optional parameters allows to specify the name of the document and a callback.
 The callback will be called if the user cancels or completes the print job.

 #### Further informations
-- See the [isServiceAvailable][available] method to find out if printing is available on the device.
+- See the [isAvailable][available] method to find out if printing is available on the device.
 - All CSS rules needs to be embedded or accessible via absolute URLs in order to print out HTML encoded content.

 ```javascript